Slave rebellion: North America

 Numerous slave rebellions and insurrections took place in North America during the 17th, 18th, and 19th centuries.
 There is documentary evidence of more than 250 uprisings or attempted uprisings involving ten or more slaves.
 One of the first was at San Miguel de Gualdape, the first European settlement in what would become the United States.
 Three of the best known in the United States during the 19th century are the revolts by Gabriel Prosser in Virginia in 1800, Denmark Vesey in Charleston, South Carolina in 1822, and Nat Turner's Rebellion in Southampton County, Virginia, in 1831.

-Drapetomania was a supposed mental illness invented by American physician Samuel A. Cartwright in 1851 that allegedly caused black slaves to run away.
-Today, drapetomania is considered an example of pseudoscience, and part of the edifice of scientific racism.

 Slave resistance in the antebellum South did not gain the attention of academic historians until the 1940s, when historian Herbert Aptheker started publishing the first serious scholarly work on the subject.
 Aptheker stressed how rebellions were rooted in the exploitative conditions of the Southern slave system.
 He traversed libraries and archives throughout the South, managing to uncover roughly 250 similar instances.

 The 1811 German Coast Uprising, which took place in rural southeast Louisiana, at that time the Territory of Orleans, early in 1811, involved up to 500 insurgent slaves.
 It was suppressed by local militias and a detachment of the United States Army.
 In retaliation for the deaths of two white men and the destruction of property, the authorities killed at least 40 black men in a violent confrontation (the numbers cited are inconsistent); at least 29 more were executed (combined figures from two jurisdictions, St. Charles Parish and Orleans Parish).
 There was a third jurisdiction for a tribunal and what amounted to summary judgments against the accused, St. John the Baptist Parish.
 Fewer than 20 men are said to have escaped; some of those were later caught and killed, on their way to freedom.